 Online LearningThe primary means of communication outside of formal contact hours will be via MyUni.
 Announcements and discussion boards will be the main method of communicating with the student cohort.

-Zoom sessions will be used regularly for online students to allow discussion of course materials and provide an opportunity for students to ask questions.
+Zoom session will be used regularly for online students to allow discussion of course materials and provide an opportunity for students to ask questions

 Learning & Teaching Activities

 Learning & Teaching ModesThis course is presented in DUAL mode - i.e. it is available as both a face to face or online course and students enrol in one or the other.

 Note that face to face sessions will only be available if they are within COVID safe guidelines at the time

 Tutorials, practicals and course activities will be available face to face over 2 hours/weeks on a specific day.

 Online tutorials. practicals and activities will be available online via MyUni and will consist of worksheets to be uploaded via MyUni, Discussion Board activities, quizzes and regular zoom sessions.